Coulsdon: Local government

 Coulsdon was an ancient parish in the county of Surrey that included the settlements of Purley and Kenley.
 In 1894 it became part of Croydon Rural District.
 The population of the parish had almost doubled between 1901 and 1911.
-In 1915 the rural district was split up and Coulsdon was merged with Sanderstead to form the Coulsdon and Purley Urban District.
-In 1965 Coulsdon and Purley became part of the London Borough of Croydon in Greater London.
+In 1915 the rural district was split up and Coulsdon along with Sanderstead became part of the Coulsdon and Purley Urban District.
+On 1 April 1965 the civil parish was abolished and Coulsdon and Purley became part of the London Borough of Croydon in Greater London.
+At the 1951 census (one of the last before the abolition of the parish), Coulsdon had a population of 42,753.

 Localities

 Coulsdon is a largely suburban district of London.
 The central area has substantial industrial, automotive and distribution services.
 It is served by standard retail and social facilities, as well as a library and local professions of a typical town in the country.
 The alternate centre, Old Coulsdon, has a recreation ground/cricket pitch-focused village green, a small parade of shops and a medieval church.

 Old Coulsdon

 Old Coulsdon occupies the south-east of the district.
 Scattered, rather than clustered, are six buildings listed for their national heritage and architectural value, at Grade II.
 Two categories above this, in the highest class, Grade I, is the Church of St John the Evangelist.
 This is by the recreation ground, shortly after Marlpit Lane has been joined by Coulsdon Road, from the north.
 St John's is late thirteenth century with extensive later additions, made of flint and rubble with much brick patching.
 Its nave spans two (window) bays.
 Older still is its "good" chancel of 1250 with stepped sedilia and piscina.
 The west tower above the entrance is of circa 1400 with corner buttresses and a tapering broach spire.
 A nave at right angles, replacing the south aisle, in decorated style, was designed for its 1958 construction by J. B. S. Comper.